WICG/display-locking/explainers/hidden-content-explainer.md

    as a new value for the existing `hidden` HTML boolean attribute.
 When this value is used, the browser will make the affected content searchable by user-agent algorithms such as find-in-page.
-When the browser wants to scroll this hidden content into view, the browser will automatically remove the `hidden` attribute from the element to reveal it.
+When the user-agent wants to scroll this hidden content into view, the browser will automatically remove the `hidden` attribute from the element to reveal it.